USA Cycling Rankings FAQ

 Q: I’m a Race Director and want to make sure people who raced my event get ranked.
 What do I need to do?

-A: The number of races does not affect a riders ranking.
-The new rankings system will average your top five rankings from events within the last 12 months to calculate your total ranking.
+A: The new rankings system will average your top five rankings from events within the last twelve months to calculate your total ranking.
+If a rider does not have all five events for the average, then maximum points (600 points) will be averaged in for every event missing.